gaseri/website/docs/en/blog/2022-11-01-publishing-material-for-mkdocs-website-to-github-pages-using-custom-actions-workflow.md

 ```

 And that's it!
 There is no more requirement for the `.nojekyll` file as Jekyll never gets ran in the build process.
 There is also no more separate `gh-pages` branch that the built files get pushed to, so there is also no more worry whether the site builds over time will add up to the [1 GB soft limit](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github#repository-size-limits).

+Finally, if you want to use a custom domain, having the `CNAME` file in the repository root or the `docs` subfolder will no longer have the desired effect; the domain has to be [configured through the repository settings or using the API](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#creating-a-custom-github-actions-workflow-to-publish-your-site).

 The next step in streamlining this approach further is probably patching [actions/configure-pages](https://github.com/actions/configure-pages) that will allow us to replace: